-I own neither "Jonathan Strange & Mr. Norrel" nor Buffy the Vampire Slayer, nor any works related to them.
+I own neither "Jonathan Strange & Mr. Norrell" nor Buffy the Vampire Slayer, nor any works related to them.
 I merely own this idea.

-For those of you unfamiliar with "JS&MN", I suggest you read it - if you like Harry Potter and Jane Austen, it will doubtlessly appeal to you.
+For those of you unfamiliar with the book, I suggest you read it - if you like Harry Potter and Jane Austen, it will doubtlessly appeal to you.
 Otherwise, you don't particularly need to have read the book to know what the story is about.

 It was the week before Buffy arrived in Sunnydale when Willow first met Jonathan Strange - not that she knew who he was, at that point.